inadan02/NaCo/README.md

 In the original work, negative selection was applied to peptides and synthetic strings to study self–nonself discrimination in the immune system.
 This extended version applies the same core principles to a natural language task: distinguishing between human-written and LLM-generated English text using motif-based learning.

+## There are 2 branches that contain our code, each with their own README file (main branch and feature_ozan branch)

 The repository includes:

 -The original model code and our additions (Greedy Selector, Genetic Algorithm)